THE FUTURE OF WORK

 Supply Chain, Finance & BIS majors

-Students majoring in supply chain & logistics management, finance or business information systems (BIS students, see table below) can complete a professional certification with a recognized professional association to earn credits.
+Students majoring in supply chain & logistics management, finance or business information systems (BIS students, see table below) can complete a professional certification with a recognized professional association to fulfill the requirement.

 + More Courses